OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 Examples of applications are:

-- Simulation of horizontal axis/ vertical axis wind turbines, kites, quad-rotors.
+- Simulation of horizontal/vertical axis wind turbine, kites, quad-rotors, multiple rotors and wings.
-- Simulation with prescribed time series of wind speed, pitch, yaw, etc.
+- Simulation with prescribed time series of wind speed, pitch, yaw, rotor speed.
-- Combined case analyses to compute the surfaces of power coefficient (C\ :sub:`P`), thrust coefficient (C\ :sub:`T`), and/or torque coefficient (C\ :sub:`Q`) as a function of tip-speed ratio (TSR) and blade-pitch angle.
+- Combined case analyses to evaluate the turbine response at different operating conditions, for instance to compute the surfaces of power coefficient (C\ :sub:`P`), thrust coefficient (C\ :sub:`T`), and/or torque coefficient (C\ :sub:`Q`) as a function of tip-speed ratio (TSR) and blade-pitch angle.
 - Simulations with oscillatory motion of the tower base at different amplitudes and frequencies.

 More details are provided below.

-**Current limitations:**

-- Number of points per blades have to be the same for all blades and all rotors for now
-- A turbine has only one (optional) tower
-- Analysis Types 2 and 3 are limited to 1 turbine